voronianski/soundcloud-audio.js/README.md

 If you don't have SoundCloud `stream_url` (e.g. `https://api.soundcloud.com/tracks/:id/stream`) or you need track's metadata then this method is for you.
 Pass original track's or playlist's url as a first argument.
 Once data will be resolved without errors callback **function will receive it as plain object as the only argument**.

-#### `play([options])`
+#### `play(options)`

 Start playing track if it's not playing right now.

-Returns a Promise and accepts `options` object where all fields are completely optional:
+Returns a Promise and accepts `options` object:

-- `streamUrl` - any audio streaming url string (e.g. SoundCloud track's `stream_url`), if it's passed it will be the main playing source.
+- `options.streamUrl` - any audio streaming url string (e.g. SoundCloud track's `stream_url`), if it's passed it will be the main playing source.
-- `playlistIndex` - number that specifies the position of the track to play in resolved SoundCloud playlist's `tracks` array.
+- `options.playlistIndex` - number that specifies the position of the track to play in resolved SoundCloud playlist's `tracks` array.

 #### `preload(streamUrl, preloadType)`

 Preload track data without playing it.

-- `preloadType` - This attribute is intended to provide a hint to the browser about what the author thinks will lead to the best user experience.
+- `preloadType` - this attribute is intended to provide a hint to the browser about what the author thinks will lead to the best user experience.
 It may have one of the following values:
 	* 'none': indicates that the audio should not be preloaded;
 	* 'metadata': indicates that only audio metadata (e.g. length) is fetched;
 	* 'auto': indicates that the whole audio file could be downloaded, even if the user is not expected to use it;